 After losing Tristan, we have more of an understanding know of how important it is to save and have an emergency fund.

 I say all this to say that I wish I had someone was invested in me enough to teach me the right things about finances.
 I wish the #FutureSmart program was around when I was younger.
-If it was we could’ve avoided so many financial hiccups.
+Maybe if it was we could’ve avoided so many financial hiccups.

 Parents, believe me when I say that the most critical mistake that you could make when your children are young is not teaching them about money.
 Financial literacy is important.
 Money is the currency that rules this country and your kids need to know how to make wise financial decisions.
 They need to know that education is important and it is possible no matter what your background.
 Talk to them about why saving is important and not just to save.
 Teach them to pay themselves first.
 Most importantly, teach them that it’s okay to take risks sometimes and to invest in themselves.